-Profiling Ideal Clients to Attract & Qualify New Agency Business
+Profiling Ideal Clients to Attract New Agency Business

 If you are pulling generic data and basing your entire client persona off of it, you’ve got to catch this interview.
-To attract and qualify new agency business you need to be profiling your ideal clients.
-This episode is all about how you can really zero in on your ideal clients and your client’s clients.
+To attract and qualify new agency business you need to be profiling ideal clients.
+This episode is all about how you can really zero in on how to start profiling ideal clients and your client’s clients.